 From time to time we might also offer a discount or some other special offer as part of a marketing campaign.
 If we do this, separate terms and conditions may apply.
 We regularly offer a discount for buying a new policy online through our website.
 The amount and type of discounts that may be offered can change or be withdrawn.

-If you're eligible for more than one discount, we usually apply any subsequent discount to the already discounted premium.
+If you receive more than one discount, we apply each further discount to the already discounted premium.